rpatterson/prunerr/README.rst

   successfully *copied* items as candidates for deletions, not just items whose imported files have been deleted by Servarr, such as when upgrading.

-- Support other download client software, not just `Transmission`_:

-  This would almost certainly require discussion before implementing, because how this is down will be important for maintainability.
-So open an issue and start the discussion before you start implementing lest your work go to waste.
-Currently, Prunerr is way to tightly coupled with Transmission and the `Python RPC client library`_ used to interface with it.
-I suspect the best way to abstract it will be to use that client library as a de facto abstract interface and then wrap other client libraries to fulfill that interface, but that's one of the things to discuss.

 - Convert from a Servarr Custom Script to a WebHook:

   This is definitely the better way to do this and addresses a number of issues.